 Technology for Long-Term Care

 With so many vendors and manufacturers producing AT, it can be confusing to decide which products to buy.
-There are a few public agencies which keep a complete list of AT products and manufacturers and can help you find the right products for your loved one.
-Because these agencies do not sell equipment, they are a more trustworthy source of information than contacting manufacturers directly.
-The following national agencies can be contacted by phone or you can browse online for products:
+A few public agencies keep a complete list of AT products, and manufacturers and can help you find the right products for your loved one.
+Because these agencies do not sell equipment, they are a more trustworthy source of information than is contacting manufacturers directly.
+The following agency can be contacted by phone, or you can browse online for products:

-In addition to the national programs above, every state and territory has a State Technology Assistance Project that has information about AT, financial assistance to buy equipment and AT loan programs.
-ABLEDATA (see contact information above) can connect you with someone in your state, or you can contact the following agency which oversees the State Technology Assistance projects:
+In addition to the national program above, every state and territory has a State Technology Assistance Project that has information about AT, financial assistance to buy equipment, and AT loan programs.
+AbleData (see above) can connect you with someone in your state, or you can contact the following agency which oversees the State Technology Assistance projects: